Google Street View: History

 In 2017, imagery inside the International Space Station was added to Street View.
 In August 2017, Google also allowed users to create their own Street View-like blue paths for the connected photospheres that are sufficiently close to one another.

 On September 5, 2017, Google announced that they were improving the quality of the street view panoramic photo by revamping its mapping vehicles with all-new high-resolution camera systems and artificial intelligence.
 The new Google cars have been seen in various American cities since March 2017, as well as in Japan since August.
 The first images taken with the new generation of cameras were available online on September 13.
 In October 2017, the makers of the Insta360 Pro announced the certification of the first "Street View auto ready" camera for US$3,500; it uses six lenses for a 360° view and comes with Stitcher software.
 In addition to purchase, the camera rig is also available to qualified entities as part of the Google loaner program, with 50 cameras available to loan.

 In 2018, Japan now offers the street view from a dog's perspective.
 In August 2018, Street View covered two offshore gas-extraction platforms in the North Sea.

 On December 3, 2020, Google announced that users could contribute to Street View by capturing video using their augmented reality-supported phones using the Street View app.
 Google shut down its dedicated Street View app on Android and iPhone and ended support on March 21, 2023.
 The Street View app allowed users to take and publish their own 360° photos.
 Google says that users can still upload 360° photos using StreetView Studio.

-Parallel to its own collection efforts, Google managed a Street View Trusted program, which certified independent photographers and agencies to contribute high-quality panoramic imagery, particularly for businesses wanting "See Inside" tours.
-The program provided photographers with a "Trusted" badge and a listing in an official directory.
-In mid-2024, Google officially phased out the "Trusted" program and certification, shifting its focus to the broader user-contribution tools available in Street View Studio.
-Notably, while the program is no longer active and no new certifications are being issued, the legacy directory of previously certified "Trusted Photographers" remains visible on Google's website.